splite/Godot_Film_Grain_Shader/README.md

 * It looks differently in-editor and ingame (becouse you does not edit in your game resolution) so just run your game before you throw it out.
 You can simply set `enabled=false` on your material and `enabled=true` via script.

 * Consider support of disabling Film Grain at all via ingame menu (some guys are alergic about this effect)

+## Licence
+Mathiash released his shader under [Creative Commons Attribution 3.0](https://creativecommons.org/licenses/by/3.0/).
+You have to attribute him.

+My tutorial is licensed under [Public Domain (CC0)](https://creativecommons.org/publicdomain/zero/1.0/).
+Do what you want.